rcgsheffield/airbods/README.md

 4. Click "From ODBC"
 5. Under "Data source name (DSN)" select "PostreSQL35W" and click "OK"
 6. Open the folders: `airbods` then `public`
-7. Select `clean_device` and click "Edit" to customise the query (to avoid downloading the entire database)
+7. Select `reading` (or another item) and click "Edit" to customise the query (to avoid downloading the entire database)
 8. Click "Refresh Preview" to see what the data look like
 9. Use the Power Query Editor to filter and transform data as required then click "Close & Load"